 Finally, research the company itself to get a sense of their culture, and any skills or traits that their organisation values.
 You want to market yourself as someone who has (and can continue to) demonstrate a skill set and demeanour to match the role and the company.

 After you have a comprehensive understanding of the company, the role and the skills needed to succeed, it’s time for preparation.
 Reaney advises to come up with anecdotes that you can pull from during the interview.
 “Prepare 5 to 10 short stories on the key types of questions you expect to be asked.
 Make sure they really get across the positive impact you’ve had in all situations, with positive business outcomes.”

 Don’t worry if you’re a university student applying to your first job, or have minimal professional roles to discuss.
 Work with what you have and don’t exaggerate your answers.
 “Always speak from your own experience,” says Mo Khan, recruitment manager at CTRL Recruitment Group.
 “Even if you give examples from college or university, it’s important that you’re truthful; as with all competency-based interviews, they will ask you to expand on your examples.”
-Nothing makes a poor impression like lying during an interview.

 4. Use the STAR Technique

 If you want to practice, whether it be a mock interview with a friend or mentally running through potential answers yourself, Reaney suggests using the STAR Technique.
 He explains how to use the acronym to stage your responses: